luizbgomide/EclipsePhase2e-ptbr/src/17/06-gamemaster-tips.md

 Just as all players are not expert sharpshooters or scientists, we cannot all be as suave as our fictional characters.
 Inevitably, players will face situations where their smooth-talking character would be more persuasive, provocative, or deceptive than they can personally pull off.
 As a GM, adapt how you run these skills to the player and situation at hand.
 If a player isn’t being particularly eloquent in real life, just let them roll the test.
 The result indicates whether their character had the impact they wanted.
 For players with the gift of gab, let them talk before rolling, and then apply a positive or negative modifier to the roll based on how convincing they were with their roleplaying.

-This also extends to tests with Know skills: a player may not know a specific fact, but it's reasonable for them to ask the GM if their character knows.
+This also extends to tests with Know skills: a player may not know a specific fact, but it’s reasonable for them to ask the GM if their character knows.

 ## Diverging from Canon

 Published setting material and scenarios for Eclipse Phase expand on the world as described in this book.
 In some cases, they may even introduce changes to the setting or metaplots that alter factions or political boundaries.
 Though our goal is to minimize alterations and include advice for incorporating changes, there is the chance that the setting as we develop it may diverge from the one presented in your campaign.
-Don't sweat it; it's your world, introduce the changes you like and ignore the rest.
+Don't sweat it; it’s your world, introduce the changes you like and ignore the rest.

 GMs who want to develop this setting further and make it their own can and should diverge from what’s offered here.
 Add FTL, or at least fast sub-light ships.
 Take the ETI factor out of the Fall.